| Canonical name | semantic-threat-intelligence |

 - Classifier strong on syntactic shape, weak on novel phrasings.

-- Semantic analyzer strong on paraphrase / obfuscation, weak on
+- Semantic analyzer strong on paraphrase / obfuscation, weak on truly novel attacks.

 - Inbound primarily.
-The threat-intel store is keyed off attack
+The threat-intel store is keyed off attack prompts, so inbound is where it earns its keep.

 - Ramp the threshold over time.
 Start at

-precision); monitor false negatives in the
+0.90(high precision); monitor false negatives in the Analysis log; drop toward0.85as your corpus grows.

 Failure modes